Golf - Public Course · 18 Holes · Par 72

-Hidden Springs Golf Course Review
+Review & Rating of Hidden Springs Golf Course in Harper

 Hidden in the scenic rolling Hill Country between Fredericksburg and Kerrville is a hidden gem - Hidden Springs Golf Course.
 The original course was built in the 90's as a walking nine on a religious retreat but since you couldn't cuss, drink, or smoke the course didn't last long.
 In 2004 Bill Lester bought the property and made significant improvements including adding another nine holes.
 And cursing, drinking, and smoking is now allowed.